Ayşe Buğra

-Ayşe Buğra (born 1951) is a Turkish social scientist, currently professor of Political Economy at the Atatürk Institute for Modern Turkish History and the co-founder of the Social Policy Forum of Boğaziçi University in Istanbul.
+Ayşe Buğra (born 1951) is a Turkish social scientist, currently professor of political Economy at the Atatürk Institute for Modern Turkish History and the co-founder of the Social Policy Forum of Boğaziçi University in Istanbul.
 She is a recipient of the TWAS Prize for Social Sciences which she received in 2014.

-After graduating from Robert College of Istanbul, she continued her education at Boğaziçi University.
-With a PhD in Economics from McGill University, Canada, Buğra has written on the history and methodology of economics, development economics, and comparative social policy.
-In addition to various publications in Turkish, English, and French, she is the translator into Turkish of The Great Transformation by Karl Polanyi (1986).
+After graduating from Robert College of Istanbul, Buğra continued her education at Boğaziçi University.
+With a PhD in economics from McGill University, Canada, she has written on the history and methodology of economics, development economics, and comparative social policy.
+In addition to various publications in Turkish, English, and French, she is the translator into Turkish of The Great Transformation by Karl Polanyi.

+Buğra is married to Osman Kavala, a Turkish businessman.